TinPang/optimalCytosolicDensity_wholeCellModel/README.md

 <sup>‡</sup>unit of concentraion: copy number per cubic micron

+### A Modified Whole Cell Model

+The parameter θ of whole cell model is modified, in which the catalysts and substrates in the metabolic reaction are made to be more diffusive than those in the ribosomal reaction.
+The script of this model is saved in the folder 'model_modifiedTheta'.
+The outputs of this script, which are used in Fig. S2, are saved in the file 'table_optimal_rho.csv'.

 The code was tested on a Debian GNU/Linux 10 (buster) machine, installed with python 3.7.3, numpy 1.21.5, and scipy 1.7.3.